Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Brane actions

 Let now $\pi:X\to S$ be a generic cartesian fibration between $(\infty,1)$-categories and let $\Fun(\Delta[1], X)^{\mathrm{Cart}}$ denote the full subcategory of $\Fun(\Delta[1], X)$ spanned by the $\pi$-cartesian edges.
 Then it is also an easy exercise to check that the natural map

 sending $x\to y \mapsto (y, \pi(x)\to \pi(y))$ is an equivalence of $(\infty,1)$-categories.
-Indeed, the fact that it is fully faithful follow from the definition of $\pi$-cartesian edges and the fact that it is essentially surjective follows from the definition of cartesian fibration.
+Indeed, the fact that it is fully faithful follow from the definition of $\pi$-cartesian edges (using the characterization of $\pi$-cartesian edges via the mapping spaces of \cite[2.4.1.10 (2)]{lurie-htt}) and the fact that it is essentially surjective follows from the definition of cartesian fibration.
 In this case it admits a section $s$.\\

 Back to our situation we apply this discussion to the cartesian fibration $X=\intcart \Tw(\Env(\M))^{\otimes}\to S=\T$ and composing the section $s$ with the evaluation at $0$ we obtain a map

 Finally, we define the right fibration $\mathrm{B}(\T, \M)$ in (\ref{diagram-fibrations4}) to be the pullback